Photon emission without quantum jumps

 at time $t$, where ${\rm Tr}_{\rm F} $ indicates that the trace over the states of the free radiation field is taken.
 Calculating the time derivative of $\rho_{\rm E}(t)$ with the help of the above equation, one can check that

 with $H_{\rm cond}$ given in Eq.~(\ref{Hcond}).
 This equation is the standard quantum optical master equation of a single-photon emitter \cite{agarwal1970,petro,stokes2012}.
 However, notice that the above master equation has been obtained without approximations and ad hoc assumptions.
-The only assumption made in this paper is that the emitter is much smaller than the wavelength of the emitted light.
+The only assumption made in this paper is that the emitter resembles a point-like two-level system.

 In addition, our Hamiltonian approach to quantum optical systems with photon emission reveals information about the quantum state of the emitted light.
-Suppose the emitter was initially excited $(\beta = 1)$ and we only consider times $t$ that are much larger than $1/\Gamma$.
+Suppose the emitter was initially excited and we only consider times $t$ that are much larger than $1/\Gamma$.
 In this case, the emitter and the field have already become disentangled and there is exactly one photon in the free radiation field.
 More concretely, the state vector $|\psi (t) \rangle $ equals $|\psi_{\rm F}(t), 0_{\rm E} \rangle$ with

 Not unlike a classical antennae connected to a finite-sized battery, the emitter transfers its energy continuously into the field until all its energy is depleted.
 During this process, a single-photon wave packet is generated which travels away from the ``antennae" at the speed of light.
 The Fourier analysis of the above quantum state of the photon reveals that the light coming from a two-level system has a Lorentzian spectrum (cf.~Fig.~\ref{fig3}(b)) in good agreement with experiments \cite{Mollow,Mollow2,Mollow3}.